Description

 Applying this definition to our asset in some examples:

-• Looking at the maximum days below previous high of 388 days in the last 5 years of USD/JPY Forex, we see it is relatively lower, thus better in comparison to the benchmark SPY (488 days)
+• The maximum time in days below previous high water mark over 5 years of USD/JPY Forex is 398 days, which is lower, thus better compared to the benchmark SPY (488 days) in the same period.

 AveDuration:

-• Compared with the benchmark SPY (119 days) in the period of the last 5 years, the average time in days below previous high water mark of 104 days of USD/JPY Forex is smaller, thus better.
+• Compared with SPY (20 days) in the period of the last 3 years, the average days below previous high of 124 days is larger, thus worse.

 Performance (YTD)